bahari/USDX-EX-RADIO/README.md

 # Brief Information - SDR Radio

-The USDX-EX SDR radio are adopted from the well known projects known as micro SDX (uSDX) - Micro Software Defined Transceiver, which you can get the information via the following link:
+The uSDX-EX SDR radio (EX means EXTRA/EXPERIMENTATION) are adopted from the well known projects known as micro SDX (uSDX) - Micro Software Defined Transceiver, which you can get the information via the following link:

 https://github.com/threeme3/usdx